mtemkit/Linux-Commands/README.md

 ### What is this?

-This is a branch containing some of my docucmented folders and documents with Linux work.
+This is a branch containing some of my documented folders and documents with Linux work.

 ### Purpose: